songyang722/coursera/Google Data Analytics/note.md

 - turn complex numbers into a story that people can understand
 - help stakeholders come up with conclusions that lead to informed decisions and effective business strategies
 ![image](https://github.com/songyang722/coursera/blob/main/Google%20Data%20Analytics/Spreadsheets%20vs%20Database.png)

+### WEEK4 ###

+Attribute: a characteristic or quality of data used to label a column in a table

+Observation: all of the attributes for something contained in a row of a data table